Shahid6174/DSA_Lab_Programs/README.md

 ## Data Structures And Applications

-This repo comprises of basic programs which you would need for your lab exams or also for you to get familiar with the concept.
+This repo comprises basic programs you would need for your lab exams or to get familiar with the concepts.